Transform Your Swimming with a Finis Tempo Trainer: Swim Faster and More Efficiently

 Typically, you will be instructed to take 1 or 2 beeps rest before setting off again.

-How will it help your swimming?
+How will Using a Tempo Trainer help your swimming?

 (a) Once you are familiar with your pace and what you can hold, it will teach you your pacing over time.
 If you are in tune with your swimming, you should be able to intuitively know what your desired pace feels like.